|Nutritional Guidelines (per serving)|

 - You do not need to buy the best triple sec at the liquor store, but try to avoid the cheapest bottles.
 In cocktails as simple and clean as this recipe, each ingredient plays an important role in the finished taste.
 Besides, orange liqueurs will be used all the time in your bar as you explore drinks, so it really is a good idea to keep quality and versatility in mind when selecting one.

-- Lime juice is just as important as the other ingredients in this martini.
+- Lime juice is just as important as the other ingredients.
 You'll find that the best berry white is made with fresh-squeezed lime juice.
-Limes typically yield 1/2- to 1-ounce of juice per fruit, so one lime will take care of one or two drinks.
+Limes typically yield 1/2 to 1 ounce of juice per fruit, so one lime will take care of one or two drinks.

 - If you would like to add a garnish to this martini, a simple lime or orange twist would be an elegant touch.
 Cut the peel from the limes you're going to juice before slicing them open to get the most out of each fruit.
 To preserve a twist, place it in a glass of ice-cold water until it's time to serve the drink.